ldbc/ldbc_snb_datagen_spark/README.md

 * In **[Data Output](https://github.com/ldbc/ldbc_socialnet_bm/wiki/Data-Output)**, a description of the contents and the format of the files produced by the generator.

-ldbc_socialnet_dbgen is part of the LDBC project (http://www.ldbc.eu/). ldbc_socialnet_dbgen is GPLv3 licensed, to see detailed information about this license read the LICENSE.txt.
+ldbc_snb_datagen is part of the LDBC project (http://www.ldbc.eu/). ldbc_snb_datagen is GPLv3 licensed, to see detailed information about this license read the LICENSE.txt.

 * Releases
 * **[Configuration](https://github.com/ldbc/ldbc_socialnet_bm/wiki/Configuration)**